ComNets-Bremen/OppNets-on-LoPy/README.md

 A brief description of each of these high-level folders are given below.

-### RRS-LoRa Node Implementation (`./node` folder)
+### RRS-LoRa Node Implementation

-The following source files implements the functionality of an OppNets node that uses the RRS forwarding protocol and the LoRa link layer.
+The following source files (in `./node` folder) implements the functionality of an OppNets node that uses the RRS forwarding protocol and the LoRa link layer.

 - `main.py` - initiates all operations
 - `lib/settings.py` - contains all the parameters used by other source files